Dehydrating Apples: Six Fun Projects for Apple Lovers

 Ingredients:

-Step Two: Place cut fruit, grated lemon peel, and lemon juice in a pot.
+• Place cut fruit, grated lemon peel, and lemon juice in a pot.
 Bring to a boil, and then reduce heat to low.
-Cook for ten minutes.
+Cook for 10 minutes.

-Total estimated drying time is twelve to fifteen hours.
+Total estimated drying time is 12 to 15 hours.
 Drying time may be shortened by not overloading the trays.

 Store dehydrated apples and apricots in an airtight container.
 Cool before placing in storage container.